 Dr. Bounds will thoroughly evaluate your particular situation and take into consideration factors such as the shape of your eyes, the extent of excess skin and fat around the eyelids and the muscle structure and skin elasticity of your eyelids.

 The procedure may be performed under local or general anesthesia.
 Dr. Bounds will discuss the benefits of each and assist you in making the decision as to which you would prefer – the majority of our patients prefer local anesthesia

 Your surgery will be performed in an out-patient setting in our AAAASF accredited surgical suite, attended by Dr. Bounds, a board certified anesthesiologist (if general anesthesia is chosen) and a complete surgical staff.

-Blepharoplasty surgery typically takes about three hours and you will be able to go home within a few hours after your surgery.
+Blepharoplasty surgery typically takes about one hour and you will be able to go home within a few hours after your surgery.

 Recovery after The Eyelid Surgery Procedure